 - Heavy resistance training needs to be avoided

-Both aerobic and resistance training are going to be recommended for these clients as well.
+Both aerobic and resistance training is going to be recommended for these clients as well.

 Some general recommendations for CHF:

-- Short bouts of aerobic ate a peak of 40 – 50% O2 capacity should be done several times per day for 3 – 5 minutes per session.
+- Short bouts of aerobics at the peak of 40 – 50% O2 capacity should be done several times daily for 3 – 5 minutes per session.

-- Appropriate aerobic exercise programs can improve the circulation throughout the body, increase the capacity of the heart to pump blood, and enlarge the heart.
+- Appropriate aerobic exercise programs can improve circulation throughout the body, increase the capacity of the heart to pump blood and enlarge the heart.